 Civilian Health and Medical Program VA (CHAMPVA)

-dependent's educational benefits
+Dependent’s educational benefits

-other benefits, including health care, services, and products
+Other benefits, including health care, services, and products

 *Dependent children of a fugitive surviving spouse may be eligible for benefits.

-You will have to address the underlying warrant or violation.
+Address the underlying warrant or violation.

 The VA’s Notice of Adverse Decision should say: